 This step will automatically begin with the receipt of the InfoEd file at Sponsored Projects (SP).

-- SP receives the approved InfoEd file and makes initial contacts with the PI
+- SP receives the approved InfoEd file and makes initial contacts with the college grants team

-- SP reviews all file documents for University and Sponsor compliance
+- When applicable, SP reviews all file documents for University and Sponsor compliance

-- Once approved by SP, the PI will be asked for permission to submit the proposal to the sponsor
+- Once approved, SP will submit the proposal to the sponsor

 Commonly used application information